rackerlabs/support-how-to/content/how-to/office-365/how-to-set-up-O365-via-your-cloud-office-control-panel/index.md

 11. Once your new DNS records have propagated, go back to your Microsoft Admin Center & select **Verify**.

 **Note:** In rare cases it can take up to 24-48 hours for the DNS records to fully propagate from your DNS host and for Office 365 to verify them.

+#### Do my users have to create new profiles for their desktop mail clients and mobile devices?
+Yes, all users must create new profiles.
+We’ve created an online mail client setup tool that walks users through configuring their email for use on all of the most popular desktop and mobile platforms: https://emailhelp.rackspace.com/

+#### Does Rackspace update the customer’s DNS records?
+No. Admins are responsible for updating their domain’s DNS records.
+Rackspace does not have access to your externally hosted DNS and cannot accept access to external DNS hosting accounts.